vskarleas/ROB4-S7-Systems_Informatics/TP4/README.md

 # TP4 (Shelly software)

+INFORMATION: Please make sure that your computer support clang compilator, otherwise you need to use gcc.
+Simply change the line CC = clang to CC = gcc on the Makefile.

 ## Structure of the program

 We can find several files that come with the Shelly software.
 Here is the definition of teh different files: